wouterken/crystalruby/README.md

 ## Multi-library support

 Large Crystal projects are known to have long compile times.
 To mitigate this, `crystalruby` supports splitting your Crystal code into multiple libraries.
-This allows you to only recompile any libraries that have changed, rather than all crystalcode within the entire project.
+This allows you to only recompile any libraries that have changed, rather than all crystal code within the project.
 To indicate which library a piece of embedded Crystal code belongs to, you can use the `lib` option in the `crystalize` and `crystal` methods.
 If the `lib` option is not provided, the code will be compiled into the default library (simply named `crystalruby`).